The US-China trade war: The consequences of the Global Economy

 The US-China trade war is something that originated in 2018 when the united states imposed a 25% tax on china commodities.
-Like in all the other trade wars, China had to retaliate, and thus we have the trade war that has been soaring up in the last few years.
-Given that the two have a significant effect on the world economy, this trade war threatens the world-economy by far.
+Like in all the other trade wars, China had to retaliate, and thus we have the trade war that has been soaring in the last few years.
+Given that the two have a significant effect on the world economy, this trade war threatens the world economy by far.
 Economic experts forecast that this trade war could have far more negative implications than was initially thought of.

 The US-China trade war is associated with two main factors trade conflicts and the US midterm elections.
 These fundamental rivalries between China and the US don't seem like they can be easily settled.
 The increasing strain between the US and China, which are among the world's biggest economies in recent times, has led to dollar boosting and, consequently, the treasuries in The US.
-This had resulted in the US 10 year yields to their lowest in two years.
+This resulted in the US 10-year yields at their lowest in two years.
 Chong, in his research paper, 'Understanding the China-US trade war: causes, economic impact, and the worst-case scenario' states that it will cause China to 1.1% employment reduction and a corresponding GDP loss.
-Though these are might look s if they are negligible, they aren't.
+Though these might look s if they are negligible, they aren't.
 He holds a pessimistic view and contends that these can be managed by China.

 Effects of the trade war on the world economy

-As a macro-economic assignment solver, I couldn't help but notice the implications that this trade war could have on the economy.
+As a macroeconomics assignment solver, I couldn't help but notice the implications that this trade war could have on the economy.
 In this section, we take a look at the impact of the trade war on the world.
 Our focus will be on the US, China, Europe, and some countries of the world.
 We will also learn who will be the beneficiaries and losers of this trade war.

-The effects on china
+The Effects on China

 China already has domestic economic problems, and with the trade war, these are becoming worse.
 China's move of weakening its currency has decreased the costs of its US exports, thus making Chinese goods less expensive in the US It has been a good strategy in making the Chinese economy more competitive in the global market and thus sell more exports.
 The trade war is not good for many industries in the US, which rely on Chinese goods for production.
 Different sectors of their economies are connected in some way, and this war negatively affects their performance and reduces overall growth.

-the effects on the US
+The Effects on the US

 The top tariff rates imposed by both countries seem to be rising to ~30 %, and such high rates were observed back in the days before the Great Depression started.
 If Trump doesn't plummet the circumstances, it is highly likely that The US might fall into a recession by next year due to these aggressive policies.
 The debt-to-GDP ratio is rising at a very high rate in China, thus increasing inflation due to the burden of economic adjustment.
 Analysts across the world hence fear a global recession, and with the time window for its resolution reducing, it might lead to affecting the global growth majorly.
 It had already led to an increased risk aversion among investors and could result in an abrupt repricing of risk assets globally.
 An immense material slowdown in the US economy is in hindsight if Trump doesn't agree to back off the burden on China.
 A de-escalation at even this late point in time would cause a spike in the stock market but unwinding the material economic damage done by the trade war will take longer.